-Jake Tapper's Lecture To President Trump Is Pure Political Theater
+Jake Tapper's Lecture to President Trump Is Pure Political Theater

 Tapper then criticized the president for going to a fundraiser after Hope Hicks, one of his aides, was diagnosed and symptomatic.
 If Jake honestly thinks President Trump was not immediately tested and that the test was not repeated often, he is insane.
 If he also believes the trip was made without consulting the White House medical team, he is simply ridiculous.

-CNN showed absolutely no interest in how those large gatherings have affected the pandemic.
-Because we all know rioting for racial justice makes you immune from COVID-19.
+CNN showed absolutely no interest in how those large gatherings have affected the pandemic—because we all know that rioting for racial justice makes you immune to COVID-19.
 Apparently, you are also immune if you attend funerals the left approves of.
-There were three massive gatherings for George Floyd, John Lewis’s funeral, and of course, gathering at the Supreme Court steps to mourn Ruth Bader Ginsburg last night.
-It is also just fine if you are a “protestor” and get two inches from a police officer’s face and scream at them.
+There were three massive gatherings—the George Floyd protests, John Lewis’s funeral, and of course, mourning Ruth Bader Ginsburg’s death.
+It is also just fine if you are a “protestor” and get two inches from a police officer’s face and scream at him.

 Will the COVID-19 Response Be More Deadly Than the Virus?
 Early Indications Say Yes

 Maybe they know that the CDC put out new infection fatality rates (IFR).
-For children, age birth to 19 is 0.003%, and for those aged 20-49, it is 0.02%.
-Many of us know there is no reason children should not be back in school, as Tapper bemoaned as necessary to our very survival.
+For children, ages birth to 19, the rate is 0.003%, and for those aged 20-49, it is 0.02%.
+Many of us know there is no reason children should not be back in school.
+Tapper bemoaned school closures as necessary for our very survival.
 Schools remain closed in places run by Democrats with support from the far-left teachers’ unions.
 We all heard the Los Angeles County Health Director say schools won’t open until after the election.
 It almost sounds political, Jake.

 It is also not true that all health experts advocate for shutdowns and masks.
 There is a wealth of information that lockdowns negatively affect public health.
 Even the World Health Organization says the following about masks: